Email marketing for online courses

 The ones that you have to subscribe to get?

-Those -- like the above example from Amy Mitchell -- are called “lead magnets”, and the reason you see them so often is because they work really, really well.
+Those -- like the above example from Signature Edits -- are called “lead magnets”, and the reason you see them so often is because they work really, really well.

 And when the lead magnet is valuable, people are happy to subscribe in order to get them.